 For a factsheet on Accelerator Lab, click here.

-Accelerator Lab provides four days of workshops, screenings, seminars and networking events on the business and creative aspects of the film industry by leading local and international film practitioners for 15-20 short film directors seeking to make the transition to feature film making.
+Nurturing tomorrow’s top screen directors on the journey towards their first long-form works, the selective-entry MIFF Accelerator Lab provides up to 20 short film directors four-days of workshops, screenings, seminars and networking events on the business and creative aspects of the film industry with leading local and international screen practitioners.

-Previous participants include Matthew Bate (Shut Up Little Man!), Anna Broinowski (Forbidden Lies), Natalie Erika James (Relic), Mirrah Foulkes (Judy and Punch), Sophie Hyde (52 Tuesdays), Justin Kurzel (Snowtown), David Michôd (Animal Kingdom), Shannon Murphy (Babyteeth), Rodd Rathjen (Buoyancy), Taika Waititi (JoJo Rabbit), and Ben Young (Hounds of Love).
+Previous participants include Matthew Bate (Shut Up Little Man!), Anna Broinowski (Forbidden Lies), Jub Clerc (Sweet As), Natalie Erika James (Relic), Mirrah Foulkes (Judy and Punch), Sophie Hyde (52 Tuesdays), Justin Kurzel (Snowtown and Nitram), David Michôd (Animal Kingdom), Noora Niasari (Shayda), Shannon Murphy (Babyteeth), Rodd Rathjen (Buoyancy), Goran Stolevski (Of An Age and You Won’t Be Alone), Taika Waititi (JoJo Rabbit), and Ben Young (Hounds of Love).

-Previous guest speakers have included directors Mike Mills (Beginners), Robert Connolly (Paper Planes), Tony Ayres (Cut Snake), Matt Saville (Felony), Mark Hartley (Not Quite Hollywood), Joe Dante (Gremlins), Alex Proyas (Dark City), Greg McLean (Wolf Creek), Garth Davis (Lion) and Morgan Spurlock (Super-Size Me), as well as editors Nick Meyers and Mary Stephen, composers David Hirschfelder and Cezary Skubiszewski, and distributors Joel Pearlman (Roadshow) and Paul Wiegard (Madman), and actors Kerry Fox (Shallow Grave), Melissa George (The Good Wife) and Ed Oxenbould (Paper Planes).
+Previous guest speakers have included directors Robert Connolly (Paper Planes), Joe Dante (Gremlins), Garth Davis (Lion), Greg McLean (Wolf Creek), Mike Mills (Beginners), Alex Proyas (Dark City), Matt Saville (Felony), Morgan Spurlock (Super-Size Me) and Thomas M Wright (The Stranger and Acute Misfortune), as well as editors Nick Meyers and Mary Stephen, composers David Hirschfelder and Cezary Skubiszewski, and distributors Joel Pearlman (Roadshow) and Paul Wiegard (Madman), writer Christos Tsiolkas (The Slap), inclusion expert Tracey Corbin-Matchett (BusStopFilms), and actors Emma Booth (H is for Happiness), Mark Coles Smith (Last Cab to Darwin) Kerry Fox (Shallow Grave), Melissa George (The Good Wife), Ed Oxenbould (Paper Planes), Tasma Walton (Mystery Road).

 “Accelerator Lab was everything.
 It made me realise that being a director was possible and important.
 It created a platform for me to leap off from.
 Sometimes, you need moments of nourishment so profound that, in the hard times of creating a career for yourself, you keep remembering the periods of inspiration.
 To create, to be around like-minded people, to be inspired, to be listened to.
 To better support emerging talent, we just need to create forums that encourage young filmmakers to appreciate that their voices are important.
 They need to be treated as special.
 Accelerator Lab was a huge influence for me taking films more seriously.
 I also started to feel a tribe, know I wasn’t alone and that I had other people around me who thought film was essential.”